 The process is similar however as the company is solvent, any cash from realising assets is shared with shareholders by value.

 - Fill out all required forms

 - Call and arrange any meetings

 - Investigate the conduct of directors before the liquidation happened

-- Collects assets and turns them into cash
+- Collect assets and turn them into cash

-- Works out debts and pays creditors from any assets remaining (known as paying a dividend to creditors.
-Often the dividend is very little or zero because assets tend to be sold for small amounts of money by liquidators, as there are very few buyers).
+- Work out debts and pay creditors from any assets remaining (known as paying a dividend to creditors.
+Often the dividend is very little or zero because assets tend to be sold for small amounts of money by liquidators, as there are very few buyers)

 Once the company is "in liquidation" the directors have to fill out a detailed questionnaire for the liquidator.
 They MUST provide all of the company's books and records to the liquidator (it is a criminal offence to not comply with the liquidators information requests).
-After, the creditors meeting must be attended.
+After one must attend the creditors meeting.

-Being a director paid through PAYE and a salary, you may be able to claim redundancy pay, holiday pay and unpaid wages - however there are exceptions to this.
+Being a director paid through PAYE and a salary, redundancy pay, holiday pay and unpaid wages may be claimed - however there are exceptions to this.
 Please call us on 08009700539 to talk through your options.

-If the business has no future and very little cash, debtors or small asset values, get it into liquidation BEFORE it runs out of cash and assets to pay for the liquidation.
-This is a common mistake made by directors, thinking something will turn up...but NO! they fail to act soon enough and so their business ends up with no assets, facing winding up petitions .This is more risky for the directors than voluntary liquidation.
+If the business is facing financial difficulties, has no future and very little cash, debtors or small asset values, get it into liquidation BEFORE it runs out of cash and assets to pay for the liquidation.
+This is a common mistake made by directors, thinking something will turn up...but NO!
+They fail to act soon enough and so their business ends up with no assets, facing winding up petitions .This is more risky for the directors than voluntary liquidation.
 See more information on the compulsory liquidation process, of which you want to avoid!!